CAPCSD Board of Directors Response to Racism and Inequality

-The Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) is a membership organization with over 300 communication sciences and disorders programs from the United States, Canada, China, Puerto Rico, and New Zealand.
+The Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) is a membership organization with over 300 communication sciences and disorders programs from the United States, Brazil, Canada, China, Puerto Rico, and New Zealand.
 Member programs offer degrees in communication sciences and disorders, including undergraduate, graduate, and doctoral programs.

-Since its inception, CAPCSD has grown exponentially and continues to develop resources and programming to support members in the discipline.
+Over the past forty-two years, CAPCSD has grown exponentially and continues to develop resources and programming to support members in the discipline.